area515/Photonic3D/README.md

 sudo ./newstart.sh WesGilster
 ```

+Photonic3D will be installed into `/opt/cwh` and an init script will be added to `/etc/init.d` to launch the server on boot.

 Windows Installation Quickstart
 ------------------------------------------
 * Download the latest stable or development version:
  * [Stable repo Github Releases](https://github.com/area515/Creation-Workshop-Host/releases) or [Development repo Github Releases](https://github.com/WesGilster/Creation-Workshop-Host/releases)
 * Unzip the zip file into the directory of your choice.
-* Double click on start.bat.
+* Double click on `start.bat`.

 Client Tools
 ----------------------------------------------------------------------